colormotor/py5canvas-examples/README.md

 - `basics` -- ported examples from "Basic" Processing examples.
 - `reference` -- sketches that show use of a particular p5 feature.
 - `misc` -- a collection of complete sketches that use p5.
+- `other` -- Py5canvas specific examples with some functionalities such as GUI and parameters.

 Please use the Issues tab to report issues and/or make requests for examples.